This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 - Dried rosemary

 This recipe is so easy to prep it before it goes into the oven.
-My simple maple glaze takes minutes to make and gives it so much flavor and the skin!
-Well, it’s just so beautiful and crispy when it comes out of the oven.
+My simple maple glaze takes minutes to make, giving it so much flavor and skin!
+Well, itโs so beautiful and crispy when it comes out of the oven.

 How to Make the Maple Glaze

-To make the glaze, combine the syrup, rosemary, paprika, salt, pepper, garlic powder, and thyme in a bowl.
+Combine the syrup, rosemary, paprika, salt, pepper, garlic powder, and thyme in a bowl to make the glaze.

 That’s it!
 So easy.